opentripplanner/developer-days/index.md

 ## Getting around the city

-You can buy public transport tickets from the official [BVG Tickets App](https://www.bvg.de/de/abos-und-tickets/alle-apps/ticket-app) as well as the routing planning app [BVG Fahrinfo](https://www.bvg.de/de/abos-und-tickets/alle-apps/fahrinfo-app).
+You can buy public transport tickets from the official [BVG Tickets App](https://www.bvg.de/en/subscriptions-and-tickets/all-apps/ticket-app) as well as the routing planning app [BVG Fahrinfo](https://www.bvg.de/en/subscriptions-and-tickets/all-apps/fahrinfo-app).
 Ticket machines are also available at train and subway stations but not bus stops.
-Wherever you get your tickets, it might be cheaper to get a daily or weekly pass rather than individual tickets.
+It might be cheaper to get a daily or weekly pass rather than individual tickets.

 Berlin is flat and therefore cycling is a popular option.
-Some hotels also have a bike rental service.
+Some hotels offer a bike rental service.

 ## Social events